dogmaticdev/IRON/README.md

 "source.txt", "database.txt" and "output.txt" can be anything you want.

-# Syntax
-IRON intentionally uses one symbol per instruction for maximum performance.

-Currently the existing jump tables are fairly basic, and more interoptabiltiy may be added in the future.

 # To Build IRON
 You first need to install nasm, then use these commands in the folder you have downloaded the IRON source code into.